spectrumitec/purrbox/README.md

     <li>Automatic self refesh of project configuration and site mapping</li>
     <li>Configurable option to unload cache content as you develop (server restart and monitoring modules not required)</li>
     <li>Configurable mapping for static content or server side execution</li>
+    <li>Sub mapping under a project, create a sub folder resolving to another webite under current project</li>
+    <li>Special error pages and maintenance pages for custom error pages or blocking incoming requests and directing to maintenance page.</li>
     <li>Website source version cloning and preview ability (when working with code branches and feature changes)</li>
     <li>DNS resolution mapping (FQDN resolution to server IP can be mapped easily to site code)</li>
+    <li>Proxy friendly mapping without a need for regex rewrite complexity (does require site relative path for CSS, JS, Images, etc.)</li>
     <li>Server pre-processing of client and server details, headers, environment setting, query parsing, etc. and available for server side execute</li>
     <li>Optional default system site template or helper files from file management</li>
     <li>Ability for templating your starter code for new projects or fully functional sites for distribution</li>
+    <li>Logging system for local file or log server including stack trace logging</li>
+    <li>Admin panel for user access permissions for management, URL simulation testing to validate a site will load properly</li>
 </ul>

 <b>Installation:</b><br />